shawntmeyer/AzureVirtualDesktop/docs/avd.md

 This instance deploys the storage account with service endpoints and additionally allows a public ip range.

+> [!Note]
->**Note**: This configuration does not meet Zero Trust requirements, but it is more secure than not configuring the storage account firewall when enabling public access.
+> This configuration does not meet Zero Trust requirements, but it is more secure than not configuring the storage account firewall when enabling public access.

 ```json
 {